stephband/slide-show/README.md

 - `--slide-duration` - a CSS time value in `s` or `ms`

+### Polyfill for `element.scrollTo()`

+The script `element.js` includes a polyfill for `element.scrollTo()`, as the native version lacks support for smooth scrolling behaviour in Safari.
+The polyfill is ignored in other browsers.

 ## Build

 To build the `<slide-show>` component from its dependent modules, you must have